FailAcademy/learning/adp-vancouver/_slides/week-01/02-intro-to-react.md

 - We must import the `React` and `ReactDOM` libraries before we can create React components
 - `React` provides us with a `Component` class to extend and create our own components (we can also create *functional stateless components* without the `Component` class)
 - `render` method comes from `Component`, and is required
-- If you want to return React nodes on more than one line, you must wrap your return value in `()`
+- If you want to return React elements on more than one line, you must wrap your return value in `()`
 - Look ma, no quotes! (...because JSX isn't a string)

 ---